Global propagation of massive quantum fields in the plane gravitational waves and electromagnetic backgrounds: Fermionic fields

 \right), \quad {\bf w}_2= \left(

 \right), \quad {\bf w}_3= \left(

-\right), \ee are, at a neighborhood of minus infinity, eigenfunctions (with the eigenvalue $1$) of the matrix $\Sigma_a$ respectively; i.e. their spins are polarized in the three directions.
+\right), \ee are eigenfunctions (with the eigenvalue $1$) of the matrix $\Sigma_a$, respectively; i.e. their spins are polarized in the three directions.
 Now let us analyse the "after" Minkowskian region where the metric is again the Minkowskian one.
-To this end we act, in this region, the spinor representation of an arbitrary Lorentz boost (i.e. defined by arbitrary momenta $\vec{p}$) on the field $\Psi_{in}^{\frac{-m}{\sqrt 2}, {\bf 0}, {\bf w}_a} $ and then check, by direct calculations, that the field obtained in this way is not an eigenfunction (with the initial eigenvalue) of the matrix $\Sigma_a$.
+To this end, in this region, we act with an arbitrary (i.e. defined by arbitrary momenta $\vec{p}$) Lorentz boost in spinor representaion on the field $\Psi_{in}^{\frac{-m}{\sqrt 2}, {\bf 0}, {\bf w}_a} $ and then check, by direct calculations, that the field obtained in this way is not an eigenfunction (with the initial eigenvalue) of the matrix $\Sigma_a$.
 In consequence there is no rest frame such that the spin polarization is the same as the initial one (the effect of the gravitational wave pulse is that the Dirac particle loses its initial polarization see also \cite{b7}).
 Thus, there is a change of the spin polarization (a kind of the spin memory effect, cf. \cite{b11}) after passing the general sandwich wave.